Mission & History of CCCREEC

 Meet the CCCREEC Team

-Grant Project Manager
+CCCREEC Project Manager

 Emily Maynard is the Grant Project Manager for the California Community College Real Estate Education Center hosted at Saddleback College in Mission Viejo, California.
 Emily previously worked at Saddleback College in the Student Development Office, and has experience in event planning, communications, and student services.
 She also worked as a campus Operations Manager at a private university in Oregon, and in an administrative role at a multi-state commercial property management and construction company.
-Emily holds a Bachelor in Arts in English and is in process of completing a Master of Arts in Clinical Psychology.
+Emily holds a Bachelor in Arts in English and a Master of Arts in Clinical Psychology.
 Send Emily an email.